Your Vocal Cat

 Transition

-If your cat is new to your home or has just gone through a change (move, new person/animal in the household, person moved out) and has just started her talkative behavior, be patient.
+If your cat is new to your home or has just gone through a change (move, new person/animal in the household, person moved out) and has just started their talkative behavior, be patient.
 This may be happening due to the transition and will stop on its own over time.
 Remember, even scolding can be perceived by your cat as attention, and thus encourage the behavior.
 Remember to be patient with your cat just as you would your child or others in your life.
 Change is hard and stressful on cats too.